Overview

 • No background rendering when idle

-• Immediate suspension when the app is backgrounded
+• Immediate suspension when app is backgrounded

 • No hidden worker threads